daichi-yoshikawa/django-boilerplate/README.md

 To migrate for development,
 ```
 $ cd <root-of-django-boilerplate>
-$ DJANGO_ENV=development python manage.py makemigrations
+$ python manage.py makemigrations
-$ DJANGO_ENV=development python manage.py migrate
+$ python manage.py migrate
 ```
-To migrate for test,
+For test, you don't need to call migrate because pytest internally call command to reset and migrate database used for test as you can see in api/tests/conftest.py.
 ```
 $ cd <root-of-django-boilerplate>
-$ DJANGO_ENV=development python manage.py makemigrations
+$ python manage.py makemigrations
-$ DJANGO_ENV=development python manage.py migrate
 ```
 If you mess up database tables for some reasons and would like to reset db, you can drop all tables by follow.
+Again, you don't need to call the follow for test because reset_db and migrate are called every time pytest is executed.
 ```
-$ DJANGO_ENV=development python manage.py reset_db
-OR
-$ DJANGO_ENV=test python manage.py reset_db
+$ python manage.py reset_db
 ```
-### 6. Run pytest to check if unit tests all passe
+### 6. Run pytest to check if unit tests all pass
 ```
 $ pytest
 ```